 What factors affect the sentence for an importation of drugs offence?

-The sentence on conviction for an offence connecting to importing drugs will depend on two main factors:
+According to the importation of drugs sentencing guidelines, the length of sentence for an offence connecting to importing drugs will depend on two main factors:

 - The defendant’s level of culpability (how significant their role was in the offence).

 - The level of potential harm of the drugs involved (based on the class of drugs and quantity involved).